 Hand holding – settling the owner in…

 New owners often have lots of questions as it’s all so new…when taking on new bookings, setting up booking systems, using social media, even asking about spam emails.
-It was reassuring to the owner to have us to ask these questions to, and feel confident and comfortable to carry on by themselves after the hand holding stage had passed.
+It is reassuring to have us to ask these questions to, and allows owners to feel more confident and comfortable to carry on by themselves after the initial launch has passed.

 Call us on: 01404 642014 today!